GuildCrafts/core-data-structures/README.md

 # Core Data Structures

 Tests and implementations for common data structures.
+See the full list in the [data-structures.md](data-structures.md) file.

 Base repository for the [Core Data Structures](https://github.com/GuildCrafts/web-development-js/issues/128) goal.